Distributed ACID transactions

 Just as YugabyteDB stores values written by single-shard ACID transactions into DocDB, it needs to store uncommitted values written by distributed transactions in a similar persistent data structure.
 However, we cannot just write them to DocDB as regular values, because they would then become visible at different times to clients reading through different tablet servers, allowing a client to see a partially applied transaction and thus breaking atomicity.
 YugabyteDB therefore writes provisional records to all tablets responsible for the keys the transaction is trying to modify.
 We call them "provisional" as opposed to "regular" ("permanent") records, because they are invisible to readers until the transaction commits.

-Provisional records are stored in a separate part of the RocksDB key space in the same RocksDB / DocDB instance as regular records, but with a separate prefix that puts all provisional records' RocksDB keys before those of regular records.
-Compared to other possible design options, such as storing provisional records inline with the regular records or putting them in a separate RocksDB instance altogether, the approach we have chosen has the following benefits:
+Provisional records are stored are stored in a separate RocksDB instance in the same tablet peer.
+Compared to other possible design options, such as storing provisional records inline with the regular records or putting them in the same RocksDB instance altogether with regular records, the approach we have chosen has the following benefits:

 - It is easy to scan all provisional records.
 As we will see, this is very helpful in cleaning up aborted / abandoned transactions.